 Meet our Leaders

-Reverend Carlos Wesley Perkins, a native of Jamaica, West Indies, is the anointed, visionary leader whom God has sent to lead Bethel Cathedral African Methodist Episcopal Church—Indianapolis to the next level of success and achievement.
-Through his bold, principled leadership, Bethel Cathedral has made great strides in spirituality, education, administration, technology, and ministry expansion.
+Rev. Dr. Carlos Wesley Perkins, a native of Jamaica, West Indies, is the anointed, visionary leader whom God has sent to lead Bethel Cathedral African Methodist Episcopal Church—Indianapolis to the next level of success and achievement.
+Through his bold and principled leadership, Bethel Cathedral has made great strides in spirituality, education, administration, technology, and ministry expansion.
 Rev. Perkins readily admits that he is a humble servant whom God has blessed tremendously.
 God blessed him with an amazing combination of diverse life experiences, which prepared him for his divine appointment at Bethel Cathedral – Indianapolis.
 Dr. Perkins also serves as an Interim Principal with the Metropolitan School District of Pike Township

-Before moving to Indianapolis, Rev. Perkins pastored St. Luke African Methodist Episcopal Church – St. Croix (2015-2018), served as an Associate Minister at the Greater Mt.
+Before moving to Indianapolis, Dr. Perkins pastored St. Luke African Methodist Episcopal Church – St. Croix (2015-2018), served as an Associate Minister at the Greater Mt.
 Nebo African Methodist Episcopal Church under the pastoral leadership of The Rev. Dr. Jonathan L. Weaver, and as a Principal with the District of Columbia Public Schools (Washington Metropolitan High School).
 Rev. Perkins also served as the Chief Operations Officer at the Bethel African Methodist Episcopal Church under the leadership of Rev. Dr. Frank M. Reid, III.

 He graduated with honors from the prestigious Samuel DeWitt Proctor School of Theology at Virginia Union University with a Masters of Divinity; from the University of Maryland with a Masters of Education and Counseling; and from Ithaca College (New York) with a Bachelor of Arts degree in Politics and Sociology.
 Rev. Perkins is currently enrolled in the Doctor of Ministry Program at the Payne Theological Seminary (Wilberforce, Ohio) with a Doctor of Ministry in Pastoral Leadership and Community Engagement.